Nori-zk/eth-processor/README.md

 ## How to submit a new converter proof

-Edit the `src/proofs/sp1Proof.json` file from the output you got from proof conversion (See [EthVerifier.ts](./src/EthVerifier.ts) for details about extracting the correct details).
-Note you only need to update `nodeVk.json` and `p0.json` if the proof conversion program VK has changed and sp1Proof.json needs to change for each and every new eth finality transition proof output.
-Each time your bridge head ZK / proof conversion ZK has changed you would need to redeploy the Mina smart contract with `npm run redeploy` (TODO).
+Edit the `src/proofs/sp1Proof.json` file using the output retrieved from the bridge head within the `sp1-helios-proofs` directory.
+Convert this proof via the `proof-conversion` repository using the `sp1ToPlonk` command.
+Then, update `src/proofs/p0.json` with the converted proof data retrieved from the output of the proof conversion (`<proof-data-output>.proofData`).

+Note: You only need to update `nodeVk.json` from the output of the proof conversion if the proof conversion program’s VK has changed.

+Each time the bridge head ZK, proof conversion ZK, EthProcessor, or EthVerifier changes, you must redeploy the Mina smart contract with `npm run deploy` after baking in your new VK hashes via `npm run bake-vk-hashes`.

 Then finally: `npm run prove-and-submit`.

 ## How to re-deploy (updating an existing contract)

+The verification key used in the deploy/redeploy command is computed from the stored zk programs directly but validated against the integrity hashes before one is allowed to deploy / prove-and-submit.

 If you need to update your store hash and verification key: